-This consideration has been carried out at 6.15 and again at 6.32 to 6.33 above.
-It is considered that subject to the mitigation described in the EIA and the setting up of a HMG the proposed development accords with the consideration set out in Table 7.1 criteria 7 a) of the SG and SPP regarding effects on the natural heritage, including birds.
-Nature Scot's consultation response to the Scottish Government agrees that the proposed mitigation and an HMG are acceptable in relation to ecology and the natural environment.
+This consideration has been carried out at 6.32 to 6.33 above.
+It is considered that, subject to the mitigation described in the EIA and the implementation of a Habitat Management Plan, the proposed development accords with the consideration set out in Table 7.1 criteria 7 a) of the Checklist and SPP regarding effects on the natural heritage, including birds.
+Nature Scot will also be providing detailed advice on protected species and ornithology as part of their consultation response.

-- 6.44 Effect on the natural heritage, including birds Table 7 criteria 7b) Habitat Management Plans (HMP).
-As noted above, it is considered appropriate to recommend the implementation of a HMP as part of any consent. - 6.45 Landscape and visual impacts
+6.44 Effect on the natural heritage, including birds - Table 7 criteria 7b) Habitat Management Plans (HMP).

+As noted above, it is considered appropriate to recommend the implementation of a HMP as part of any consent.

+6.45 Landscape and visual impacts

 It is considered that landscape designations, character and capacity are key considerations in considering the impact of wind farm and wind turbine proposals.
 The Council's landscape technical studies provide a comprehensive baseline for the assessment of wind farm and wind turbine proposals in South Lanarkshire.
 First, the impact on landscape designation and character, and the capacity of the landscape to accommodate the proposed development is assessed below.
 Landscape impact is in essence an assessment of whether a landscape and its character is susceptible to development or not.
 Secondly, the visual impact is assessed followed by the impact on visual residential amenity.
 Visual impact is therefore, in essence, a development's impact in relation to how it impacts upon receptors.
-The landscape and visual assessment takes into account cumulative impacts.
 SPP makes reference to wild land which is a consideration when assessing landscape impacts.
-There are no areas of designated wild land within South Lanarkshire and there will be no impact on areas of wild land outwith South Lanarkshire from the proposed development.
+There are no areas of designated wild land within South Lanarkshire.
+A Landscape and Visual Impact Assessment was carried out and submitted within Chapter 6 of the EIA Report.
+The landscape and visual assessment also takes into account cumulative impacts in terms of other neighbouring wind farm developments.